Its liquor is like the sweetest dew from Heaven.

 The origin of tea is traced to Southwestern China.
 China is known to be the first country to use tea leaves and is the birthplace of tea.
 There, various tea plants were first cultivated over 2,000 years ago.
 Yunnan, Guizhou, and Sichuan in Southwestern China, were the regions of origin.

-Although Lu Yu is regarded by many current day tea masters as “the God of tea”, he is not the first person to discover it.
+Although Lu Yu is regarded by many current day tea masters as "the Sage of Tea" or even “the God of tea”, he is not the first person to discover it.
 Specifically, Lu Yu was known for his detailed account of tea written in his book The Classic of Tea or Cha Jing, and for perfecting the craft.
 The Cha Jing is known to be the first written account on tea culture in the world.

 Lu Yu lived 733-804 AD in China’s Tang Dynasty.
 According to records, Lu Yu was abandoned as a baby at a temple and was adopted by a monk.

 This monk was famous for his knowledge and love for tea.
 He enlightened Lu Yu on how tea is grown, picked, and made.
 From a young age Lu Yu was already instilled with a deep love and appreciation for tea.
 With time, Lu Yu gradually became an expert in tea, poetry, and calligraphy.

 However Lu Yu did not wish to pursue becoming a monk.
 Instead, he became a highly educated scholar and traveled around China meeting many people and most importantly, learning all there is about the art of tea.
 Despite his high status, he was indifferent to fame and enjoyed a humble and peaceful lifestyle, often times found sharing a good brew with some friends.